ipierago/gf-svc-poc/README.md

 ```

 You can switch back to the gf cloud environment using:

 ```bash
 kubectl config get-contexts
 kubectl config use-context gke_virtual-sylph-363317_asia-southeast1-b_gke-project-z-cluster-stg
 ```

-## Build and run

-You can either build and run with skaffold or docker compose.
-If you use skaffold, the full k8s setup will be initialized including multiple instances of the microservices and load balancing via nginx ingress controller.
-If you use docker compose, you won't get the full setup, but it will be faster.

 Make sure you are running a recent version of node.
 Use the following to list available versions:

 ```bash
 nvm ls